forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Efficient in terms of time complexity - Minimises number of DB lookups:  most requests do not need a database call to authenticate at all!
 - Using this library, you can keep a user logged in for however long you want - without worrying about any security concequences.
 - In built support for handling multiple devices per user.
+- In built synchronisation in case you are running multiple node processes.
 - Easy to use and test, with well documented, modularised code and helpful error messages!

 ## Installation